ferpoble2/Relief_Creator/readme.md

 ## How to add more keys to search for in the netcdf files

 If at some point, in the moment of loading a file the program hits a KeyError, then is highly probable that the netcdf file have keys with another name that the ones the program uses.

-At the beginning of the file `src/utils.py` there are three variables, `LONGITUDE_KEYS`, `LATITUDE_KEYS` and `HEIGHT_KEYS`.

-The first is the list of keys that the program will use to get the longitude data from the netcdf files, the second is the list of keys that the program will use to get the latitude data and the third is the list of keys that the program will use to get the height data.
+The keys that the program uses for the longitude, latitude and height are stored in the files `longitude_keys.json`, `latitude_keys.json` and `height_keys.json` respectively inside the folder resources.

-To add a new key for the program to use to search for the data, just add a new string with the name of the key at the end of the list that need to be modified.
+To add a new key, just modify the files listed before with the new key that you want the program to read.

 [comment]: <> "TODO: Add a secttion about how to add a new frame to the engine."